havenfricke/imageScraper/README.md

 Use "npm i" upon forking or downloading in your terminal.

-Simple and easy to use - comments within the code document each parts purpose.
+Simple and easy to use - comments within the code document each part's purpose.

 Give it a try!